miekg/cf/README.md

 - the promise guard (i.e. `files:` has 2 newlines above it, if its not the first in the file
 - the glass guard (i.e. `any::`), if given has a empty line above it, but is attached to the promiser.
-- the promiser is always attached to the constaint expressions
+- the promiser is always attached to the constraint expressions
 - the constraint expressions are indented by 2 spaces.